jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 ==================

-In this section, we will show some examples on how C or FORTRAN can be used together with Python and pyretis.
-We show examples
+In this section, we will show some examples on how C or FORTRAN can be used together with Python and |pyretis|:
-on:

 .. contents::
    :local: